apache/accumulo-website/_docs-2-0/getting-started/table_configuration.md

 ### Compaction Strategies

-The default behavior of major compactions is defined in the class DefaultCompactionStrategy.
+The default behavior of major compactions is defined in the class {% jlink org.apache.accumulo.tserver.compaction.DefaultCompactionStrategy %}.
 This behavior can be changed by overriding [table.majc.compaction.strategy] with a fully qualified class name.